Canonical graph decompositions via local separations: Review of graph-decompositions and coverings

-The following definitions are supported by \cref{fig:LinksAndCorners}.
+The following definitions are illustrated in \cref{fig:LinksAndCorners}.
 Let $\{A_1,A_2\}$ and $\{C_1,C_2\}$ be two separations of a graph~$G$ with separators $X$ and~$Y$, respectively.
-The \defn{$X$-link for~$C_i$} is the vertex-set $X\sm C_{3-i}$ (which is included in~$C_i$).
-Similarly, the \defn{$Y$-link for~$A_i$} is the vertex-set $Y\sm A_{3-i}\se A_i$.
+The \defn{$X$-link for~$C_i$} is the vertex set $X\sm C_{3-i}$ (which is included in~$C_i$).
+Similarly, the \defn{$Y$-link for~$A_i$} is the vertex set $Y\sm A_{3-i}\se A_i$.
 The two $X$-links are said to be \defn{opposite} of each other, and similarly the $Y$-links are \defn{opposite} of each other.
-The \defn{centre} is the intersection $X\cap Y$.
+The \defn{centre} of~$\{A_1, A_2\}$ and~$\{C_1, C_2\}$ is the intersection $X\cap Y$.
 The separator $X$ is near-partitioned into its two $X$-links and the centre.

 \begin{lemma} Let $G$ be a connected graph, and let $\{A_1,A_2\}$ and $\{C_1,C_2\}$ be separations of $G$ with separators $X$ and~$Y$, respectively.
 The following assertions are equivalent: \begin{enumerate} \item $\{A_1,A_2\}$ and $\{C_1,C_2\}$ cross; \item for every pair of indices $i,j\in [2]$, at least one of the following three sets is non-empty:\\ the $Y$-link for $A_i$, the $X$-link for $C_j$, and $(A_i\sm A_{3-i})\cap (C_j\sm C_{3-j})$. \item for every pair of indices $i,j\in [2]$, at least one of the following three sets is non-empty:\\ the $Y$-link for $A_i$, the $X$-link for $C_j$, and $E(X\cap Y,(A_i\sm A_{3-i})\cap (C_j\sm C_{3-j}))$. \end{enumerate} Moreover, \emph{(ii)} and \emph{(iii)} are violated for a pair of indices $i,j \in [2]$ if and only if $(A_i, A_{3-i}) \geq (C_{3-j}, C_j)$. \end{lemma} \begin{proof} (i)$\leftrightarrow$(ii) is \cite[Statement~(6)]{confing}. (iii)$\to$(ii) is trivial.
 It remains (ii)$\to$(iii).